Písková Lhota (Nymburk District)

 Písková Lhota is a municipality and village in Nymburk District in the Central Bohemian Region of the Czech Republic.
-It has about 500 inhabitants.
+It has about 600 inhabitants.

 Geography

 Písková Lhota is located about 6 km south of Nymburk and 36 km east of Prague.
 It lies in a flat agricultural landscape in the Central Elbe Table.
 The Výrovka River flows along the western municipal border.

-There is an artificial lake called Pískovna.
+In the southeastern part of the municipality is an artificial lake called Pískovna.
 It was created by flooding a sandstone and gravel quarry.
 Today it is used for recreational purposes.

 History

 The first written mention of Písková Lhota is from 1553.

+Demographics

 Transport

 The D11 motorway (part of the European route E67) from Prague to Hradec Králové passes through the municipality.